larryhynes/rspamd.com/doc/quickstart.md

 ## Configuring RBLs

-Though Rspamd is free to use for any purpose many of the RBLs used in the default configuration aren't & care should be taken to see that your use cases are not infringing.
+Though rspamd is free to use for any purpose many of the RBLs used in the default configuration aren't & care should be taken to see that your use cases are not infringing.
 Notes about specific RBLs follow below (please follow the links for details):

 [Spamhaus](https://www.spamhaus.org/organization/dnsblusage/) - Commercial use forbidden (see link for definition); Limit of 300k queries or 100k SMTP connections per day